aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

   pc = pop()

   Potential restrictions:
-  \times Only occurs at end of function.
+  * Only occurs at end of function.

 SSG - Set Sign